 FYS 110: First-Year Seminar

 My honors First-Year Seminar at College of Idaho focuses on material culture.
-For one assignment, students research a museum specimen and produce an oral presentation for a museum audience, a fully researched essay, a digital exhibit, and an exhibit.
+For one assignment, students research a museum specimen and produce an oral presentation for a public audience, a fully researched essay, a web site, and a museum exhibit.